mod/hachi/README.md

 > **Note:** This is a high-level specification of types, interfaces, and function semantics—no implementation details are included.

+State channel infrastructure has two main components:

+- Channel Custody which can support and run adjudication on multiple channels
+- Adjudicators mini contracts which can validate state transitions to a candidate state against proofs

 ## Data Types

 ### `Signature`